sanjitcodes/Publicize/README.md

     ![](images/1.PNG)

-2. Then they need to add twilio number by ...
+2. Then they need to add a number - +1(415)523-8886 and save it as any name they wish to call the service.. for eg..
+SVNIT Event Notification by ...

     ![](images/wapp1.jpeg)